deiluca/robust_monitoring_organoid_growth/README.md

-# A large brain organoid dataset for improving state-of-the-art analysis pipelines
+# A large brain organoid dataset reveals extensive improvement potential of state-of-the-art analysis pipelines

-This repository reproduces the results of the paper *A large brain organoid dataset for improving state-of-the-art analysis pipelines*.
+This repository reproduces the results of the paper *A large brain organoid dataset reveals extensive improvement potential of state-of-the-art analysis pipelines*.

 ## Installation
 ```